rhennessey3/personal-website-backend/README.md

    - `NODE_ENV`: production
    - `PORT`: 8080
    - `CORS_ORIGIN`: Your frontend URL
-4. Railway will automatically detect and build the Node.js application
+4. Railway will use the Dockerfile to build and deploy the application

 The deployment process:
-- Nixpacks detects Node.js from package.json
+- The Dockerfile uses a multi-stage build process
-- Dependencies are installed with `npm install`
+- Dependencies are installed with `npm ci`
 - The application is built with `npm run build`
+- Only production dependencies and built files are included in the final image
-- The application is started with `npm start`
+- The application is started directly with `node dist/server.js`

+### Why Dockerfile instead of Nixpacks?

+Using a Dockerfile instead of Nixpacks provides several advantages:
+1. More control over the build and runtime environment
+2. Avoids issues with environment variable handling
+3. Eliminates the need for the start.sh script which had hardcoded credentials
+4. Ensures Railway environment variables are properly passed to the application
+5. Creates a more consistent deployment process

 ## Local Development